Everest Base Camp Trek By Road

 Today is a day of getting acclimatized.
 You walk up to the Hotel Everest View (3,880 m / 12,730 ft).
 The trail leads slowly over Namche.
 From this perspective, Everest, Lhotse, Nuptse, and Ama Dablam are visible during clear days.

-This hike assists your body acclimate to thin air.
-You step slowly, exhale deeply, and make brief pauses.
-Having spent some time on the higher point, you come back to Namche to rest.
+This hike helps your body acclimate to thin air.
+You step slowly, exhale deeply, and pause briefly.
+After spending some time at the higher elevation, you return to Namche to rest.
 This is a way of avoiding altitude sickness.

 During the afternoon, you may go about in the little shops or take a rest at the lodge.
 It is essential to eat well and drink plenty of fluids.